Lifecycle Stage Reporting Playbook for HubSpot and Salesforce

 What Problems Does Lifecycle Stage Reporting Solve?

 The purpose of reporting on lifecycle stages is to accurately track contact progression throughout the company's funnel.
-This enables RevBlack to clearly see how much time it takes for a lead to become a customer (sales cycle length) and identify obstacles or friction along the way — by checking conversion rates from one stage to another and where they are stalling.
+This enables RevBlack to clearly see how much time it takes for a lead to become a customer (sales cycle length) and identify obstacles or friction along the way, by checking conversion rates from one stage to another and where leads are stalling.

 Lifecycle stage reporting directly addresses: